kamyar/husky/README.md

 ## Feature

 - Quick glance at Github PRs and Issues
-- Omnibox shortcuts
+- Omnibox shortcuts (e.g. `hs <your keyword>` takes you to whatever address you have configured)
 - ...
 More to come

+_**Husky respects your privacy and does not collect any data.**_

+It needs two permissions:

+- Storage
+  - Store settings locally
+    - Github token
+    - Configured shortcuts
+- History
+  - Show you suggestions from links you have visited
+    - this will be made optional due make the extension more privacy friendly

-## Install
+## Install (With an option to build)

-Release packages will be added later to the Release section but for now if you are interested you can build it yourself:
+You can either download a prebuilt release from the right side or can build it yourself with:

 ```
 git clone git@github.com:kamyar/husky.git